tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 3. The files are `step3conf`, `2ndlsoutput` and `dockerps2`.

 4. We won't go into further details regarding another approach.
-We have however mentionned earlier in this report a few differences and taken the repeated example of Traefik, so that's the tool we would recommend with it's "labeling the containers" approach.
+We have however mentioned earlier in this report a few differences and taken the repeated example of `Traefik`, so that's the tool we would recommend with it's "labeling the containers" approach.

 ### Task 6: Make the load balancer automatically reload the new configuration

 ### Difficulties